Automated Speed Enforcement

 How are the funds used? |

 The purpose of ASE is not revenue generation.
 It’s about community safety.
 The municipality uses the funds from the fine payments to offset the costs of the ASE program (camera hardware and servicing, signage, processing fees, and other support expenses).
-Any net revenue after expenses will be reinvested into the ASE program or other road safety initiatives. |
+Any net revenue after expenses is transferred to a traffic and road safety reserve.
+These funds support initiatives related to the three main areas of traffic safety:

 Why does the registered plate holder receive the ticket instead of the person who was driving when the ticket was issued? |